-A. Redevelopment (as applicable to this stormwater regulation) means: Construction, alteration, or improvement that disturbs existing impervious area (including demolition and removal of road/parking lot materials down to the erodible subbase) or expands existing impervious cover, where the existing land use is commercial, industrial, institutional, governmental, recreational, or multifamily residential, and the area being disturbed or added reaches the threshold of the areas indicated in Section 4.02.
+A. Redevelopment (as applicable to this stormwater regulation) means: Construction, alteration, or improvement that disturbs existing impervious area (including demolition and removal of road/parking lot materials down to the erodible subbase) or expands existing impervious cover, where the existing land use is commercial, industrial, institutional, governmental, recreational, or multifamily residential, and the area being disturbed or added has 40 percent or more existing impervious surface (calculated by dividing the total existing impervious surface by the size of the parcel and convert to a percentage), ,; OR; Any new impervious area over portions of the site that are currently pervious.

 B. The following activities are not considered redevelopment: